SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

 \paragraph{COCO-Stuff}

-The proposed SegRet-Tiny model demonstrates significant performance advantages on the COCO-Stuff dataset.As shown in Table \ref{tab:COCO_t}, Compared to other state-of-the-art methods such as MaskFormer, SenFormer, SeMask, and APPNet, our model achieves higher mIoU scores in image segmentation tasks.
-Specifically, our model achieves mIoU scores of 42.22 and 43.32 under single-scale (SS) and multi-scale (MS) evaluations, respectively.
-This indicates that our SegRet-Tiny model exhibits competitive advantages in both parameter efficiency and performance.
-Other model results at different scales are detailed in the Appendix.
+The proposed SegRet-Tiny model exhibits substantial performance advantages on the COCO-Stuff dataset.
+As shown in Table \ref{tab:COCO_t}, SegRet-Tiny outperforms several SOTA methods, including MaskFormer, SenFormer, SeMask, and APPNet, achieving higher mIoU scores.
+Specifically, the model attains mIoU scores of 42.22 and 43.32 under SS and MS inference settings, respectively.
+These results underscore SegRet-Tiny's strong performance and parameter efficiency.
+Additional performance comparisons across different model scales are provided in the Appendix.